the00daltonator/boat-counter-v2/README.md

 ```

 4. Set up Google Sheets integration (optional):
-   - See `config/README.md` for instructions
+   - See `docs/GOOGLE_SHEETS_SETUP.md` for detailed step-by-step instructions
    - Use `config/gsheets_creds_template.json` as a template
-   - Rename your credentials file to `gsheets_creds.json`
+   - Rename your credentials file to `gsheets_creds.json` and place in the config directory

 ### Docker Installation